Harvest Location: Alishan Mountain, Jiayi County, Taiwan

 Alishan Oolong tea has a unique character owing to the cooler environment and rolling cloud cover that allows the tea leaves to grow at a slower rate.
 Slower growing tea leaves generally provide fuller flavor and aromas.

-Teas cultivated in the natural shading of the high mountain mists generally have a higher content of L-theanine Amino Acid, which aside from the health benefits, it also provides a smooth body and a deliciously sweet flavor.
+Teas cultivated in the natural shading of the high mountain mists generally have a higher content of L-theanine Amino Acid, which provides smooth body and a deliciously sweet flavor.
 High mountain teas are typically more aromatic and less astringent than teas produced at lower elevations.

 Amount of Water: 110 ml